 2.1.
 Soil sampling

-Soil sampling was carried out in Agro-Ecological Unit (AEU) 10, representing the midland laterites of Kerala.
+Soil sampling was carried out in Agro-Ecological Unit (AEU) 10, Which represents the midland laterites of Kerala.
 A total of 30 representative surface soil samples (0–15 cm depth) were collected from georeferenced locations across the north central laterites.
 The samples were air-dried under shade, finely ground, and passed through a 2 mm sieve prior to storage.
-The processed soils were analysed for various physicochemical properties, extractable Fe contents, iron fractions, and total Fe.
+The processed soils were analysed for various physicochemical properties, extractable iron contents, iron fractions and total iron .

 2.2.
-Physico-chemical properties of soils
+Soil Physico-chemical properties

-Soil pH was measured potentiometrically in a 1:2.5 soil-to-water suspension following the method described by Jackson (1958), using a pH meter (Model: EUTECH pH 700).
-Particle size analysis was carried out using the International Pipette Method (Robinson, 1922) to separate the sand, silt, and clay fractions.
-Organic carbon (OC) content was determined by the wet oxidation method of Walkley and Black (1934), followed by titration.
+The pH of Soil was measured potentiometrically in a 1:2.5 soil-to-water suspension.
+This was done according to the method described by Jackson (1958), using a pH meter (Model: EUTECH pH 700). the International Pipette Method (Robinson, 1922)was used to carry out the particle size analysis , with the aim of separating the sand, silt, and clay fractions.
+The Organic carbon (OC) content was determined by the wet oxidation method of Walkley and Black (1934), followed by titration.

 2.3.
-Extractable Fe in soil
+Extractable Fe in soil Extraction of Available Fe from Soil Samples

-Available Fe in the soil samples was extracted by shaking 2 g of soil with 20 mL of 0.1 M HCl, following the method of Sims and Johnson (1991).
+The extraction of available Fe from soil samples was carried out by shaking 2 g of soil with 20 mL of 0.1 M HCl, following the method of Sims and Johnson (1991).
 Ammonium oxalate-extractable Fe (FeOX) was obtained by shaking 0.25 g of soil with 10 mL of a 0.2 M ammonium oxalate and 0.2 M oxalic acid solution (pH 3), as described by McKeague and Day (1966).
-Citrate-bicarbonate-dithionite extractable Fe (FeCBD) was extracted by adding 40 mL of 0.3 M sodium citrate and 5 mL of 1 M NaHCO₃ to 4 g of soil, followed by heating the mixture in a water bath at 80 °C. After heating, 1 g of sodium dithionite was added, and the suspension was stirred continuously for 1 minute and occasionally for 15 minutes.
+Citrate-bicarbonate-dithionite extractable Fe (FeCBD) was extracted by adding 40 mL of 0.3 M sodium citrate and 5 mL of 1 M NaHCO₃ to 4 g of soil, followed by heating the mixture in a water bath at 80 °C. Following the application of heat, 1 g of sodium dithionite was added, and the suspension was stirred continuously for 1 minute and occasionally for 15 minutes.
 At the end of the digestion period, 10 mL of saturated NaCl solution and 10 mL of acetone were added (Mehra and Jackson, 1958).
 The Fe content in all extracts was determined using an Atomic Absorption Spectrophotometer (Model: Perkin Elmer-PinAAcle 500).

 2.4.
 Total Fe and Fractions of iron in soil